utep-cs-systems-courses/matrix-multiply-alanperezse/ReadMe.md

 respectively (you shouldn't raise both flags).
 The size of the repeated matrices to be multiplied may be specified by the -s flag.

+### Issues:
+Previously, the block algorithm wouldn't work for arrays of certain size.
+By using a min() on one of the loops, the issue was fixed.
+Currently, the method cannot accept arrays that are not squared.

+As of now, the parallel part of the program is not running as expected.
+It is taking longer than the linearized version.

+### Time:
+The linearized version of the matrix multiplication, and the block algorithm were implemented in less than a day.
+The logic and the structure of how the program handles flags took more due to the desire to make one file do too much.

+The parallel algorithm is still in progress.
+I have been working on it for a little over 3 hours now.

+### Observations:
+The algorithm for matrix multiplication was initially unnecessarily complicated.
+I have since made it more concise and readable.